kaloklee/1Inflated_surv/README.md

 Please cite this repository when appropriate.
 Thank you.

-I presented this work with my coworker Srihari Jaganathan in the Annual PMSA confererence 2022.
+I presented this work with my coworker Srihari Jaganathan in the annual PMSA confererence 2022.
-I will present it again in the Annual INFORMS meeting 2022.
+I will present it again in the annual INFORMS meeting 2022.

 Feel free to contact me with questions and comments: kaloklee@gmail.com